 I think that there are lots of ways to make money.
 A lot of them don’t invoke your complex cerebral efforts.
-I happen to be in the spoke of my writing career where I think it’s easier to do an unrelated day job, peddling pablum for marketing departments in corporations instead of throwing in with the Creative Writing Industrial Complex: the online essay farms, the lecture and conference circuit, the ghostwritten chapter book hamster wheel, the adjunct professor and developmental editor track.
-At this point, I just don’t have endless energy for reading other people’s work and offering encouragement and enthusiasm and guidance as a teacher of writing.
-Don’t get me wrong.
-I like teaching and editing and encouraging writers.
-I don’t like depending on that income.
+I happen to be in the spoke of my writing career where I think it’s easier to do an unrelated day job, peddling pablum for marketing departments in corporations instead of throwing in with the Creative Writing Industrial Complex: the online essay farms, the lecture and conference circuit, the ghostwritten chapter book hamster wheel, the low-residency writing program professor, the developmental editor track.
+Being versatile has its purposes for all writers, and while I enjoy teaching, it’s a labor-intensive job best done by people who can offer ample encouragement and enthusiasm and guidance.
+And there are times when one must follow the money or preserve personal energy or pull back for their own creative projects accordingly.

-I also am kind of selfish.
-I have never been skilled at writing book reviews or criticism; that aspect of graduate school was rather difficult for me.
+Plus, at core, when it comes to reading, I’m kind of selfish.
 I want to read what I want to read, for purposes that are solely my own.

 Which brings us back to reading habits.

 99% of what I read is from the library.
 I don’t buy that many books.
 This might be shocking—I’m an avid reader, the target customer of publishing, really.
 I read widely and deeply and every single day.